6.2 Case Formulation and Treatment Planning

 - Are cultural, access, and preference factors addressed?

-- Is progress monitored with data, not memory alone?
+- Is progress monitored with data, not memory?

-- Is there a clear plan for consultation, referral, or revision?
+- Is there a clear path to consultation, referral, or revision?

-What is the main difference between diagnosis and case formulation?
+What is the central difference between a diagnosis and a case formulation?

-A client is not improving after several sessions of a reasonable intervention.
-What is the best next treatment-planning response?
+A client shows no improvement after several sessions of a reasonable, evidence-based intervention.
+What is the best treatment-planning response?

-Which factor most clearly supports a higher level of care?
+Which factor most clearly supports moving a client to a higher level of care such as PHP or inpatient?